Universal energy-space localization and stable quantum phases against time-dependent perturbations: Energy-space localization

-The proof can be easily obtained from Theorem~\ref{thm:Energy-local} by considering the evolution in Eq.~\eqref{eq:tTostatic}.
-We remark that similar bounds with the same leading-order scaling as $\epsilon^{(2)}_{\lambda,\Delta_q}(d)$ for Case~\ref{case:3'} are also obtained in some recent works~\cite{yin2024eigenstate,rakovszky2024bottlenecks} by rewriting the perturbed Hamiltonian in a tri-diagonal form (see Proposition 2 in the S.M. of \cite{yin2024eigenstate}), whereas our bound has a tighter factor in the leading-order.
-However, unlike our framework, it is not obvious how the methods used in~\cite{yin2024eigenstate} can be extended to Cases~\ref{case:2'} and \ref{case:4'}, as the Hamiltonian can no longer be written in tri-diagonal forms in these cases.
+We will show a simple proof for this theorem in Methods~B (\ref{methods:staticReduce}) by taking the evolution time in Theorem~\ref{thm:Energy-local} to infinitesimal limit.

+We remark that although the energy-space localization is consistent with classical intuitions, its universality and the explicit tail bounds have not been obtained before, even in generic static cases.
+Proposition 2 in the Supplementary Material of Ref.~\cite{yin2024eigenstate} obtained a similar bound to $\epsilon^{(2)}_{\lambda,\Delta_q}$ for mutually commuting $H_0$ by rewriting the Hamiltonian in a tri-diagonal form, and the result can be regarded as a special case (Case~\ref{case:3'}) in our Theorem~\ref{thm:static-Energy-loc}.
+However, it is not clear how to generalize the tri-diagonal method to non-commuting $H_0$ or quasi-$q$-local perturbations in Case~\ref{case:2'} and Case~\ref{case:4'}, whereas our results bypass this obstacles via reducing from time-dependent cases in Theorem~\ref{thm:Energy-local}.

-Given the universality of the energy-space localization, it is unlikely that the energy-space localization alone can give rise to any non-trivial stability other than itself.
-However, when combined with a clustered energy landscape where the closeness in energy can infer that configuration space, our energy-space localization can become a powerful tool to prove numerous stabilities for such systems.
+Given the universality of energy-space localization, one wonders whether there are specific scenarios in which it can be used to infer stronger stability.
+Surprisingly, when combined with a clustered energy landscape where the closeness in energy can infer closeness in configuration space, our energy-space localization can become a powerful tool to prove numerous stabilities for such systems.
+This clustering property has been proven in many spin glass models~\cite{mezard2009information,gamarnik2017limits,gamarnik2021overlap,placke2024topological}, which we define formally in our context as follows: